-After a glorious run over six seasons, Netflix bid farewell to it’s hugely popular show House of Cards this month.
+After a glorious run over six seasons, Netflix bid farewell to its hugely popular show House of Cards this month.
 The last season focussed on Robin Wright’s character Claire Underwood who steps into the role of President after the mysterious death of her husband Francis.
 There was much drama outside the sets as well after Kevin Spacey was dropped from the show following allegations of sexual misconduct.
-Wright was instrumental in pulling the show together at a time of crisis and saving it from being scrapped all together.
+Wright was instrumental in pulling the show together at a time of crisis and saving it from being scrapped altogether.
 At a recent Netflix conference in Singapore, the actress addressed a group of journalists across Asia where she spoke about missing Claire’s power suits and heels and why she’s shifted her focus from acting to direction.

 WHAT WENT INTO PLAYING A RUTHLESS CHARACTER LIKE CLAIRE UNDERWOOD